invopop/hashme/README.md

 generate hashes that you can serialize and store as you wish.

-Its a bit like ActiveRecord, but without all the messy database stuff, and of course you can nest to you're heart's content.
+Its a bit like ActiveRecord, but without all the messy database stuff, and of course you can nest models to you're heart's content.

 A few situations where you might find Hashme useful: